piojanu/resume-website/content/authors/piojanu/_index.md

 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
 - Researchers
-- Visitors

 ---

 Science drives me forward.
 I'm interested in a little bit of pretty much everything.
 However, when I look into the night sky it makes me wonder:

 - Are we really alone or it only seems like we are?
-- Where did we come from?
 - Is it just a matter of luck that we've evolved from simple organisms?
 - What awaits us among the distant stars?

 Those are some of the questions that a lot of people ask.
 I hope science and space exploration will give us answers.
 Nonetheless, sending humans to explore distant worlds would be risky and very costly.

 I'm working on artificial intelligence.
 I want to distill human intelligence into lasting form to explore further than ever before and represent us, humanity, among the stars.
-That being said, I'm a little worried that AI may not be able to cross the border of consciousness.
+That being said, I'm a little worried that AI won't be able to cross the border of consciousness.

 Scientists see Deep Reinforcement Learning as a path to Artificial General Intelligence because of how it mirrors human learning by exploring and receiving feedback from the environment.
 At the moment, I research planning and learning methods that make use of complex non-linear function approximators, known as Deep Neural Networks.